kevinmstevens/L1T20/README.md

 ## Description

-A simple website for an imaginary business which makes menu recommendations
+A simple website for an imaginary business which makes menu recommendations.

 ## Table of contents